 Almost two decades after the release of the original, Grammy winning album, the romance of the Buena Vista Social Club™ continued with Lost & Found, a collection of previously unreleased tracks, some recorded at the first legendary sessions in Havana with producer Ry Cooder and others during the extraordinarily rich outpouring of music that followed.

 At the time, nobody had any idea that the record was merely the start of a musical phenomenon.
 In the years that followed the Buena Vista veterans toured the world to ecstatic audiences and were the subject of a celebrated feature film directed by Wim Wenders.
 Further acclaimed recordings followed, including solo releases by the singers Ibrahim Ferrer and Omara Portuondo, virtuoso pianist Rubén González and bassist Cachaíto López and a celebratory live album recorded at a triumphant concert at New York’s Carnegie Hall.
 Buena Vista Social Club had become a household name.
 A core band featuring several of the original musicians continue to sell out shows world-wide as Orquesta Buena Vista Social Club.
-They embark on their farewell ‘Adios’ tour in 2015.
+They embarked on their farewell ‘Adios’ tour in 2015.

 “Over the years we were often asked what unreleased material was left in the vaults,” says World Circuit’s Nick Gold.
 “We knew of some gems, favourites amongst the musicians, but we were always too busy working on the next project to go back and see what else we had.
 When we eventually found the time, we were astonished at how much wonderful music there was.”